MaxLaumeister/automatune/README.md

 https://automatune.maxlaumeister.com/

+Due to its ancient code from when I was a much younger developer, Automatune works best in Google Chrome!

 ### Building ###

 To build Automatune, you need to have `npm` and `grunt-cli` installed.
 Once installed, `cd` into the automatune folder and run the following: